badisasairam/video-game-analysis/README.md

   For every year, we can find out the no.of Global Sales for every year in a sorted order.
 (Sairam Badisa) <br>
   For the platform ps4,  find the highest saled game under the publisher "Sony Computer Entertainment". ( Saikumar Nalivela) <br>
   For every year, find out the Genre and the publisher who secured more EU_Sales ( Mallikarjuna Bodepudi) <br>
-  For every year, find out the Genre with total NA_Sales ( Karun Bourishetty) <br>
+  For every year, find out the Platform and the genre with NA_Sales ( Karun Bourishetty) <br>
-  For any publisher, find the Game highest on Global sales? ( lakshmi Seshu Kalvakuri) <br>`
+  For any publisher, find the highest rank game developed in north america? ( lakshmi Seshu Kalvakuri) <br>

 # Big Data Solutions
   Sairam Badisa <br>